top of page

 Social and political change is the way forward: we must find ways for everyone to have access to a sustainable and healthy lifestyle, a lifestyle that goes beyond weight and focuses on access to resources, support, and healthy environments to ensure that individuals are physically and mentally healthy.

-I initially decided to paint all the illustrations in shades of green, alluding to the color of the t-shirts and banners citizen uprisings in defense of quality public healthcare in Spain use.
-However, later, during the development of the project, I decided to change this to shades of blue, alluding to the Ozempic brand, so that the "shadow" of this drug would always be present in the series of illustrations, even in those where it doesn't specifically appear.
+I initially decided to paint all the illustrations in shades of green, alluding to the color of the t-shirts and banners in the citizen uprisings in defense of public healthcare in Spain.
+However, during the development of the project I decided to change this to shades of blue, alluding to the Ozempic brand, so that the "shadow" of this drug would always be present in the series of illustrations, even in those where it doesn't specifically appear.

 I also considered the possibility of doing the entire report without using a human figure.
 I thought it would be interesting to present an article that focuses so much on people's bodies, completely illustrated without them.

 Finally, I settled on 50% objects and 50% human figures.
-Although the previous idea would have been fine as an experiment, I also wanted to express stories that were better told with the help of human bodies.
+Although the previous idea would have been fine as an experiment, I also wanted to tell stories that were better developed with the help of human bodies.

 One of the initial sketches was this one.
 But I was looking for a more exaggerated metaphor for this same message: since illustration gives us that freedom, we must take advantage of it.